8base/Tutorials/infinite-scroll-pagination-component-using-graphql-and-vuejs/READme.md

 Naturally, this part is a little bit meatier than the others.
 That said, there are really only several things worth pointing out; the in-code documentation should handle the rest.

 First off, we initialize the `GraphQLClient` and conditionally pass it `headers` depending on whether or not an `authToken` was passed.
 The initialized client is what gets used in the `loadBatch` method to execute GraphQL calls to our API.
-It uses the required `query` prop, which recieves the `skip` and `limit` variables.
+It uses the required `query` prop, which receives the `skip` and `limit` variables.

 The `skip` and `limit` variables are what the `articlesList` query requires to handle pagination.
 While `limit` simply represents *how many records to load per request*, `skip` specifies *how many records have already been loaded* – or *from which index in the list to slice*.
-Thus, if we initially fetch records `A`, `B`, and `C` from our API with `limit = 3, skip = 0`, and then on the following request specify `limit = 3, skip = 3`, we'll recieve records `D`, `E`, and `F`.
+Thus, if we initially fetch records `A`, `B`, and `C` from our API with `limit = 3, skip = 0`, and then on the following request specify `limit = 3, skip = 3`, we'll receive records `D`, `E`, and `F`.

 Lastly, let's look at the `handleScroll` method.
 This is that callback method for the `@scroll` event.
 By unpacking the passed `event` argument we get access to the `scrollTop`, `clientHeight`, and `scrollHeight` values.
 The `clientHeight` is a fixed value that represents the height of the scrollable element in pixels.
 Meanwhile, `scrollTop` is changing on every scroll event to represent the distance from the top of the scroll container to the current position.

-If the `clientHeight` plus `scrollTop` is greater than to or equal to the `scrollHeight` (the scrollable height of element in pixels) then we know the container has been fully scrolled!
+If the `clientHeight` plus `scrollTop` is greater than to or equal to the `scrollHeight` (the scrollable height of the element in pixels) then we know the container has been fully scrolled!

 ### `index.js`
 Wondering why your component isn't appearing in the growser ([http://localhost:8080](http://localhost:8080))?
 We didn't export it!